drelbert/known-nexjs-prisma/README.md

 prisma studio
 npx prisma studio

+1. relations
+   is a connection between 2 models in a Prisma schema

+   two models: Post and Person
+   have two relation fields: Post/lead and Person/missions: Post[] the scalar leadId is the foreign key

+   define a connection between the models scalar fields indicated by @relation attribute

+2. types of relations
+   three
+   1 - 1 = Person <-> Profile
+   1 - n = Person <-> Mission(s)
+   m - n = Mission <-> Category

+3. terminology
+   relation fields
+   model Person = relation field, note no scalar type missions Post [] = type is another model

+4. relation queries from prisma client docs nested writes

 # State Management Details (from S Kinney)

 - Hooks state

   - parent component state is the child component props
-    - user list: parent - has state as users are added or deleted but and individual user: child - gets state from the higher component
+    - user list: parent - has state as users are added or deleted but an individual user: child - gets state from the higher component

 - State and objects